BloomBooks/BloomDesktop/ReadMe.md

 You'll need [nodejs](https://nodejs.org/en/) installed.
 On windows, the degree of [nesting inside of node_modules](https://github.com/Microsoft/nodejstools/issues/69) becomes a problem, but this is helped by NPM versions >= 3.
 To get a newish NPM, you should install a newish [nodejs](https://nodejs.org/en/), e.g. 5.4 or greater.

-This will build and test the Typescript, javascript, less, and jade:
+This will build and test the Typescript, javascript, less, and pug:

     cd src/BloomBrowserUI
     npm install